arangodb/arangodb/Documentation/Books/HTTP/Repairs/README.md

 repairs may leave it in a state that is not repairable without manual intervention!

+Shutting down the coordinator which executes the job will abort it, but it can safely be restarted on another coordinator.
+However, there may still be a shard move ongoing even after the job stopped.
+If the job is started again before the move is finished, repairing the affected collection will fail, but the repair can be restarted safely.

 If there is any affected collection which `replicationFactor` is equal to the total number of DBServers, the repairs might abort.
 In this case, it is necessary to reduce the `replicationFactor` by one (or add a DBServer).
 The